i4Ds/stixdcpy/README.md

-stixdcpy provides you APIs to access various data on STIX data center and basic tools to analyzer the data.
+stixdcpy provides you APIs to access various data available on STIX data center and some basic tools to analyzer the data.
 stixdcpy is still under development.
 ## Installation
 ```sh